 Everything visual that your company creates for marketing purposes, whether it’s a logo, email fonts, or social media images, communicates something about your brand to your audience.
-While choosing colors for your logo and branding campaign may not seem like a major decision, research has shown that colors have specific psychological affects on viewers.
+While choosing colors for your logo and branding campaign may not seem like a major decision, research has shown that colors have specific psychological effects on viewers.
 Colors visually communicate certain messages and conjure up specific feelings and associations in viewers’ minds.
 Some of these associations are universal, whereas some are specific to different cultures.
 Keep in mind that you can experiment with various shades and coordinate different color combinations to create a more complex message through color.
 When it comes to logo design, website design, and creation of visual advertisements, you should carefully consider the meanings of the colors you choose to represent your brand.

 Before viewing the color chart and explanations below, jot down a few keywords that you want to describe your company.
 How would you like your audience to see you?
 Then glance through the following color meanings.
 Choose one dominant color and two or three supporting colors that fit with the company identity you hope to portray.
 Consider different shades of each color to reach the best visual appeal and message for your company.
 This is a great start for not only logo design, but also for the basis of your website and social media images.
 As much as possible, keep your color scheme consistent throughout all company visuals.
 This creates a consistent sense of brand unity and identity.